GPA and MPA Treatment

 - Immunosuppressive agents, such as cyclophosphamide, azathioprine and methotrexate: May be used to treat GPA and MPA, but are not FDA-approved for the treatment of GPA and MPA

-- Rituxan: When used in combination with glucocorticoids, Rituxan is the only FDA-approved induction therapy available to treat adults with GPA and MPA.
+- Rituxan: When used in combination with glucocorticoids, Rituxan is the first and only FDA-approved medicine for adults with GPA and MPA.
 Talk to your doctor about the side effects associated with Rituxan.
 Individual results may vary

 What is the most important information I should know about Rituxan?